rozek/yjs-bundle/README.md

 </script>
 ```

-and use the same import statements as shown in the docs
+and use the same import statements as shown in the docs.

+The **potential disadvantage of importmaps**, however, is that you - or your customers - will need a reasonably modern browser.
+In particular, you will need

+* Chrome ≥ 89
+* MS Edge ≥ 89
+* Safari ≥ 16.4
+* Firefox ≥ 108
+* Opera ≥ 76
+<br>&nbsp;<br>
+* Chrome for Android ≥ 111
+* Safari on iOS ≥ 16.4

+(see [can I use](https://caniuse.com/import-maps) for additional details, especially if your browser is not listed above)

 ## Build Instructions ##

 You may easily build this package yourself.